Low-Maintenance Landscaping Ideas for Your Yard and Garden

 Plant low maintenance shrubs and trees that won’t require a lot of your attention as they grow.
 There are many new plants specifically bred for their smaller stature as well as disease and pest resistance.
 Dwarf conifers, smaller shrubs and yard trees that reach 10 to 15 feet at maturity mean reduced pruning chores and less chance that you’ll need to remove them when they outgrow their sites or become diseased.

 A dwarf globe spruce, upright juniper, barberry and smaller blooming ninebark (choose Seward “Summer Wine” or “Little Devil”) play nicely together each year with minimal pruning.

 Inexpensive patio pavers set in a grid and surrounded by trap rock make an elegant, simple and environmentally friendly courtyard.

 Patios, walkways, courtyards and other hardscape elements add a bit of magic to any yard and reduce landscaping chores.
 Choose materials and designs that allow rainwater to permeate the soil to irrigate plantings, minimize erosion and prevent runoff.
 These include organic mulches, gravel, stone and permeable pavers.

 Mulch Heavily, Turn Soil Rarely and Plant Densely to Minimize Weeding

 Keep weeding chores to a minimum by mulching heavily with compost and shredded bark.
 Plant things close together to shade out weeds, and avoid turning the soil, which exposes dormant weed seeds to sunlight.
 Instead, let the earthworms from your compost do the cultivating for you.

-I love roses, but most require a lot of water, fertilizer and pesticides to look their best.
-I’m not saying you should give up everything you love, but choose your plantings carefully.
+People love roses, but most require a lot of water, fertilizer and pesticides to look their best.
+That’s not to say you should give up everything you love, but choose your plantings carefully.
 If the majority of your landscape is relatively carefree, you’ll have more time to keep your finicky plants looking their best.